Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

-Does the EDCR bid increase the profitability of BESS compared to the SoC-independent bid?
-The answer is influenced by many elements, including the methods to generate storage bids, the market power of storage, and the reactions of other electricity market participants.
-Here, we propose a method for BESS to generate EDCR bids and establish that, in a competitive electricity market, such EDCR bids can achieve higher profit than SoC-independent bids.
+Two questions are answered in this section: (i) How to generate the EDCR bid based on general storage cost data? (ii) Does the EDCR bid increase the profitability of BESS compared to the SoC-independent bid?
+The BESS profitability is influenced by many elements, including the method to generate storage bids, the market power of storage, and the reactions of other electricity market participants.
+Here, we establish that, in a competitive electricity market, our EDCR bid generation approach can achieve a higher profitability than SoC-independent bids.
 Since we only consider one storage in this section, the storage index $i$ is dropped for simplicity.